ngraham20/california-trip/engine-basics.md

 - **Strength** indicates raw physical strength, affecting the weapons that a character can use, how hard they hit, and how high they can jump.

 ## Charisma, Wisdom, and Intelligence
-These three attributes don't have any true effect on the game and are instead **keywords** that describe which attribute is important for passing certain **skill tests**.
+These three attributes are not represented on the **character sheet**, and are instead keywords that describe which attribute is important for passing certain **skill tests**.

-Unlike in other tabletop RPGs, these skills are not represented on the **character sheet**, but are instead influenced by the way that a player interacts with an NPC or another player.

 ### Example
 **Elgrim** has been caught on camera after hours at a bank, the player, acting as the character, must attempt to give a good explaination to the security guard (the **GM**) as to why he was there. **Charisma** and **Intelligence** are important attributes here. **Elgrim** might know that the guard is new here and might not know if a new employee has been hired or not, so he decides to lie through his teeth.
 This would be an **intelligence** check.
 If **Elgrim** instead attempts to flirt with the guard and comment on how he must work out a lot, that would be a **charisma** check.
 In both of these cases, the **GM** simply rates how convincing the player was against the respective stats of the guard.
 Of course, a more convincing lie or a more believable flirt will score higher.